Laksmi De-Neefe Suardana: Early life and education

-Laksmi earned her Diploma of Arts from Monash College in 2013.
-She then completed her double degree program, Bachelor of Design in Fashion Design from RMIT University in Australia and Bachelor of Business in Fashion Business from Polimoda - Politecnico Internazionale della Moda in Italy.
+Laksmi received a diploma of arts from Monash College in 2013.
+She then completed her double degree program, bachelor of design in fashion design from RMIT University in Australia and bachelor of business in fashion from Polimoda, a private fashion school in Italy.
 She graduated with summa cum-laude.

 Career

 In 2018, Laksmi took part as an activist and contributor for UNICEF's Voices of Youth.
 She now actively promotes literacy and literature engagement in the society as her advocacy, knowing that the interest in writing and reading books in Indonesia is still low.
-Beside that, she also volunteers to teach English for a non-governmental organization in Bali.
+She also volunteers to teach English for a non-governmental organization in Bali.

-On 31 May 2022, Suardana together with her fellow Puteri Indonesia 2022 winners, Cindy May McGuire and Adinda Cresheilla, were appointed as the 2022 G20 Ambassadors by the President of the Republic of Indonesia, Joko Widodo, at the Merdeka Palace, as part of the Indonesian presidency at the upcoming seventeenth meeting of the Group of Twenty (G20) in Bali, where the ambassadors also accompanied by Minister of Tourism and Creative Economy, Sandiaga Uno.
+On 31 May 2022, Suardana and her fellow Puteri Indonesia 2022 winners, Cindy May McGuire and Adinda Cresheilla, were appointed as the 2022 G20 Ambassadors by the President of the Republic of Indonesia, Joko Widodo, at the Merdeka Palace, as part of the Indonesian presidency at the upcoming 17th meeting of the G20 in Bali, where the ambassadors were also accompanied by Minister of Tourism and Creative Economy, Sandiaga Uno.

 Ubud Writers & Readers Festival

-Since a teenager, together with her parents, Suardana dedicated herself to help Bali's tourism and economy to recover after the 2002 Bali bombings through the Ubud Writers & Readers Festival, a literary festival that tries to rekindle international interest through literature and poetry events.
-They managed to grow it from a very small festival to the largest literary festival in Southeast Asia.
-It is usually held in October each year and organized by the Yayasan Mudra Swari Saraswati Foundation.
-In 2015, Ubud Writers & Readers Festival winning accolades, including as ”Ubud one of the top festivals in the world” by Harper's Bazaar UK and “the next Edinburgh Festival of Asia” by ABC Asia-Pacific.
-In 2019, the festival was named as ”one of the top five literary festivals in the world” by The Daily Telegraph in the UK.
+The Ubud Writers & Readers Festival was first conceived by Suardana, together with her parents as a healing project in response to the first 2002 Bali bombings.
+It has grown from a very small festival to the largest literary festival in Southeast Asia.

-In 2020 during COVID-19 pandemic, Suardana created the Ubud Writers & Readers Fest Instagram Live Book Club.
-In 2022, Ubud Writers and Readers Festival was chosen as ”one of the prime cultural festivals in autumn” by The Wall Street Journal in the US.
+In 2020 during the COVID-19 pandemic, Suardana created the Ubud Writers & Readers Fest IG Live Book Club.
+Suardana was appointed the festival's official ambassador by Yayasan Mudra Swari Saraswati in 2023 in conjunction with the celebration of the festival's twentieth anniversary.

 Pageantry

 Puteri Bali 2022

-Suardana was recommended by her friend, Louise Kalista Iskandar, to join a beauty pageant, which in this case is Puteri Indonesia.
-Kalista herself is Puteri Sumatra Barat 2020 and placed as one of the Top 6 finalists at Puteri Indonesia 2020.
-Laksmi witnessed and felt the impact that a beauty queen could make, therefore she was interested despite not knowing anything about pageantry.
-At the age of 24, she started her foray into the world of pageantry by joining a beauty camp owned by Puteri Indonesia Lingkungan 2009, Zukhriatul Hafizah Muhammad, named Ratu Sejagad.
 In January 2022, she competed for the title of Puteri Bali 2022 through an open audition in Jakarta, ended up winning the title.